Why Does the AC Take So Long to Cool Down the House?

 Dirty or Obstructed Outdoor Unit

-Solution: If you notice inconsistent temperatures and excessive dust around the house, contact Service Experts Heating & Air Conditioning to examine your ventilation.
-Duct sealing or replacement can take care of the problem.
+Solution: If you notice inconsistent temperatures and high amounts of dust in the house, get in touch with Winnipeg Supply Service Experts to inspect your air ducts.
+Duct sealing or replacement can fix the problem.

 Dirty or Blocked Air Vents

-Old or Poorly Sized AC System
+Outdated or Poorly Sized Air Conditioning System

 Did you put in your air conditioning more than 10 to 15 years ago?
 As it ages, the unit becomes less effective and may struggle to maintain steady cooling.
 Furthermore, have you recently built a home extension or made other changes?
 This might leave you with an undersized air conditioner that may be unable to keep up with demand.

 Solution: The only option for an outdated or undersized air conditioner is to replace it.
 Depend on our certified HVAC technicians to size and install your new unit for comfort and efficiency.